 Key Contributions

-• Demonstration that Chain-of-Thought prompting partially mitigates pragmatic deficits while few-shot does not.
+• Demonstration that Chain-of-Thought prompting partially mitigates pragmatic limitations, and identification of contextual/world-knowledge integration as a promising path forward.

 • Public release of data and code.